 I work primarily with normative theory and methods, but also employ both qualitative and quantitative methods in my research.

 Keywords: democratic theory; deliberative democracy; global governance; globalization; climate change; non-state actors

-Prior to commencing at the University of Oslo as an assistant professor at the end of 2016, I was a postdoc and then research fellow at Stockholm University (where I maintain a joint-position).
-This webpage can be found here.
-Alternately my google scholar page is here.
+Prior to commencing at the University of Oslo, I was as an assistant professor at Queen's University Belfast.
+Prior to this, I was a postdoc and then research fellow at Stockholm University, as well as a postdoctoral researcher here at the University of Oslo.
+My google scholar page is here.

 (2016-2019) "Fragmentation in Climate Governance," Swedish Energy Agency.
 Stockholm, Sweden; Lund, Sweden; Amsterdam, The Netherlands; Oxford, The UK.
 Co-investigator. €600,000.

 (2009-2012) “Ph.D.
 Scholarship,” The Australian National University.
 Awarded as part of Prof. John Dryzek’s Federation Fellowship Fund. $70,000 AUD.